 Versatile

 Prime Editing can make diverse sequence edits at nearly any desired location in the human genome, enabling multiple therapeutic applications.
-Prime Editors are able to change any base pair to any other base pair to correct all twelve types of single base pair point mutations, delete DNA sequences to correct insertion mutations, or insert DNA sequences to correct deletion mutations.
-Prime Editors also have the ability to make direct corrections of DNA, correct genetic hotspots, alter the regulatory regions of genes, insert or create premature stop codons, and modify splicing sequences.
+Prime Editors are able to change any base pair to any other base pair to correct all twelve types of single base pair point mutations, delete DNA sequences to correct insertion mutations, and insert DNA sequences to correct deletion mutations.
+Prime Editors also have the ability to correct genetic mutation hotspots and modify or silence gene expression by altering the regulatory regions of genes, inserting or creating premature stop codons, or modifying splicing sequences.
+Prime Editors additionally have the capacity to install genetic sequences to protect from disease or to correct genetic variants that increase disease risk.

 Abbreviations: pegRNA = Prime Editing guide RNA.